EDB Public Folder to Office 365 Migration Guide

 Step 3: Browse EDB files

-- Click the ‘Browse for EDB file’ button
+- Click ‘Browse for EDB file’ button

 - Click ‘Next’ to continue